Tips and tricks

 Trick 2

-If the solver doesn't support indicator constraints, you an use the big-M trick.
+If the solver doesn't support indicator constraints and the variables do not have a finite domain, you can use the big-M trick.

 Example $x_1 + x_2 \leq 1$ if $z = 1$.